Skip to content

 What would you like the readers to get from this book?

-I’d like them to come to the book with an open mind and see for themselves how complicated an immigrant’s life really is, even when it’s so-called easy.
+I want them to see for themselves how complicated an immigrant’s life really is, even when it’s so-called easy.
 Leaving your native country and language behind is a traumatic event, no matter what prompted it.
 Trying to build a new life away from your family and culture is always hard.
 Immigration will be part of America for a long time, and ignoring it or accepting a false narrative is not healthy for our society.
 I’d like to put this book out there and add to the conversation.

 As a writer, what other topics would you like to work on in the future?